KEVIN BADINGER

 Ran a healthcare tech company as CEO for 12 years.
 Built it from scratch in 2005.
 Scaled to $12M+ annually.
 Over $100M in exam revenue processed through the system.
 Wrote all the code myself while managing the business.
 At peak, managed 588 people—100+ staff and 300-500 traveling nurses.
 Zero contract losses.
 Acquired 2023.

 The actual story: scaled 5x while competitors hired 50+ people doing manual data entry.
 I built automation that eliminated the grunt work.
-Same approach I took 15 years ago putting customer names on NASCAR hoods—find the thing no one else sees, execute before they catch on.
+Find the thing no one else sees, execute before they catch on.
 That's what I do—find friction killing teams and automate it away so people can focus on work that matters.

 Turns out, keeping systems running is just like marathons—and Ironmans: endurance, pacing, and finishing matter most.